acwalker5875/Project_4/README.md

 [https://github.com/acwalker58/project_4]

 ## Description
-A machine learning model that analyzes the credit risk of individuals based on a variety of finacial markers.
+A machine learning model that analyzes the credit risk of individuals based on a variety of financial markers.

 ## Table of Contents